 BuZZ from Customer Shopping

-Ultimate Ultra-Lite5
+Ultimate Ultra-Lite

 After owning and enjoying the first generation Macbook Air (1.6 MHz, 80GB drive), this unit is an unbelievable upgrade.
 For the same price as the original, this unit is incredibly faster.
 Programs start up about 3 times faster and the SSD drive is silent and extremely quick.
 Startups and shutdowns are noticeably quicker too.
 My initial experience has indicated that the battery life should be better as well.
 I was also impressed with the browser speed pickup as pages seem to render all at once without the typical lag the original unit had.

-Possibly the best "Apple" investment I've made4
+Possibly the best "Apple" investment I've made

 I don't think I'll go back to regular "full-size" laptops again.
 I didn't think that the weight difference between my 15.4" 2008 MacBook-Pro and the "AIR" would be so substantial, but it is.
 My back is thanking me.
 Even with the power supply and my average bring-to-work payload, I often forget that I'm wearing a bag.